 Try physical therapy.
 Your doctor may refer you to a physical therapist.
 They can design an individual program to target your problem areas.
 NOTE: You can find a ton of helpful body movements by doing an online search with the keywords "exercises for sciatica".

 Talk about it.
 You might be surprised to hear that a psychologist could help you with back pain.
 However, many patients make amazing progress with cognitive behavioral therapy that encourages healthy thoughts and habits.

 Take medication.
-In the meantime, over the counter or prescription drugs may increase your comfort level.
+In the meantime, over-the-counter or prescription drugs may increase your comfort level.
 Follow your doctor’s recommendations for which painkillers are appropriate for you.
-I am occasionally take an over-the counter pill like ibuprofen but personally avoid taking pills as much as possible.
+I occasionally take an over-the-counter pill like ibuprofen but personally avoid taking pills as much as possible.

 Consider surgery as a last resort.
 Many patients experience dramatic relief following surgery for sciatica.
 These procedures can include removing the herniated disc or widening the spinal cord in the lower back.